Benedetto Musolino: Expedition of the Thousand

 Together with his nephew Giovanni Nicotera, Musolino took refuge first in Corfu (then controlled by the British) and then in Mazzini-controlled Rome.
 Here he participated in the uprisings of the Roman Republic under Mazzini but after his fall he was forced to flee, this time to France, pursued by the death sentence that had been inflicted on him in absentia by the Bourbon courts.
 In France he lived through years of hardship, not giving up on the one hand to militancy in the ranks of radical democracy and on the other to rethinking revolutionary experiences.
 The divergence with Mazzini's strategies came to maturity, which Musolino considered inadequate to the circumstances, a judgment confirmed by the failure of the Sapri Expedition shipwrecked in 1857.
 He developed a socialistic political idea; the fight against inequality, wealth redistribution and overthrowing of the old monarchial order.

 Later he actively participated in the Expedition of the Thousand, joining the army of Giuseppe Garibaldi in Sicily.
 With a squad of selected soldiers he tried to conquer the fort of Reggio Calabria, but the failure of the operation led him to take refuge on the Silan plateau; he actively and successfully continued to promote the insurrectional activity in Calabria, giving his name to a company of volunteers organized by him.
 The crowning glory of his activism was his appointment, in 1861, as member of the first Italian Parliament, a position he held for almost twenty years (later he passed to the Senate), placing himself among the ranks of the Historical Left headed by Agostino Depretis and Francesco Crispi, and not failing to make a constructive contribution in favor of the poorest sections of the Italian population, even if the sector in which he was most committed was that of foreign policy.

 He was initiated into Freemasonry between 1862 and 1865 in the "Dante Alighieri" Lodge in Turin and at the Masonic Constituent Assembly in Genoa on 29 May 1865 he represented the "Speranza Prima" Lodge in Montevideo.

+Proto-Zionism

 Having visited Palestine four times during his lifetime, Musolino followed the situation of the Jews of the Old Yishuv and in 1851 authored Gerusalemme ed il Popolo Ebreo, a work of proto-Zionism and romantic nationalism in which he suggests that the British should set up a Jewish principality under the auspicies Ottoman Empire.
 The proposed religion of this state would be Rabbinic Judaism and Hebrew the official language.
 Only those who could speak and write Hebrew would be permitted to vote.
 At the time that Musolino authored this, Viscount Palmerston, the British statesman who was considering such a proposal (influenced by the Evangelical Zionism of the Earl of Shaftesbury as part of his Society for the Relief of Persecuted Jews) was a sponsor and ally of the Italian revolutionaries against Austria and the Bourbons.

 Pizzo, his hometown, welcomed him back in 1883, when tired and sick he sought refuge in his native town where he died after two years.